no0ktheali3n/uv-bootstrap/docs/README.md

 # 🧬 UV Bootstrap

-A lightweight, reproducible Python development environment using [`uv`](https://github.com/astral-sh/uv) for dependency management and virtual environments.
+A lightweight, reproducible Python development environment using [`uv`](https://github.com/astral-sh/uv) for dependency management and virtual environments in Windows.
 Includes QoL profiles compatibile with Powershell 5 and 7.1+.
 This setup also makes use of Just commands and will likely implement FZF in a later version.

 ---